 Recently, the Commonwealth Bank of Australia paid $80 million in refunds and interest to customers because the bank had relied on staff to manually input discount rates on their products.
 Their reliance on manual processes meant that in many cases, human error prevented customers from getting the benefit of the discounted rates.
 In addition, the exception reports used to identify potential mistakes were not accurate.

-1. Do your bank rec!
+1. Do your bank research!
 Banks aren’t always right

 In the present case, the average payout per customer was $370 including interest.
 It might therefore be worth investing time into doing bank reconciliations and checking statements.
 While this only occurred with the Commonwealth Bank, similar incidents have occurred with NAB and ANZ – this may just be the tip of the iceberg!
 When you sign up for banking products, make sure you keep copies of: